 Management is tasked with the direct management and oversight of legal, financial and commercial compliance matters, which includes identification and mitigation of associated areas of risk.
 Our Chief Administrative Officer provides regular reports of legal risks and developments to the Audit Committee and to our full Board.
-Our Chief Financial Officer and our Corporate Controller provide regular reports to the Audit Committee concerning financial, tax and audit related risks.
+Our Chief Financial Officer, Corporate Controller and Senior Director of Internal Audit provide regular reports to the Audit Committee concerning financial, tax and audit related risks.
 In addition, the Audit Committee receives periodic reports from management on our compliance programs and efforts, our investment policies and practices, and the results of various internal audit projects.
 The Compensation Committee's compensation consultant, together with members of management, provides analysis of risks related to our compensation programs and practices to the Compensation Committee.